liamsgotgenes/PathFinder/README.md

 Currently has 3 algorithms to select from: Breadth First Search, Dijkstra and A*.

 Written entirely in Java, GUI made using the Java Swing library.
 Made to be extensible, new sorting algorithms can be added easily.
+Works on both Windows and Linux, most likely runs on MacOS as well.

 ![Alt Text](https://github.com/liamsgotgenes/PathFinder/blob/master/Pathfinder_screenshot.png)